Steven Downs jury trial begins with opening statements

 Defense Attorney James Hawanic spoke on behalf of Downs, addressing the prosecutors reiterating to jurors that this was a case solely based on unreasonable doubt.

-Hawanic told jurors the state’s case is extremely thin, and matching Downs with DNA from 1993 comes with its own complications.
+Howaniec told jurors the state’s case is extremely thin, and matching Downs with DNA from 1993 comes with its own complications.
 He stated limited DNA is all prosecutors have.
 They don’t have a gun.
-Hawanic described trying to match Downs with this crime is like trying to fit square pegs in round holes to fit in their case.
+Howaniec described trying to match Downs with this crime is like trying to fit square pegs in round holes to fit in their case.

 After a short break, the first witness took the stand, Shirley Akelkok.

-The state went first in asking Akelkok about her relationship with Sergie and her recollection of the nights leading to her murder.
+The state went first in asking Akelkok about her relationship with Sergie and her recollection of the nights leading to her death.

 Alelkok said that she was with her boyfriend Noah, and they had pizza in her room before they both went back to his room for the night.
 They asked her many questions regarding what she was wearing to whom Sophie was hanging out with at the time.